Seasawher/mathlib4-help/docs/attributes.md

 ## nospecialize
  mark definition to never be specialized
+Marks a definition to never be specialized during code generation.

 ## notation_class
  An attribute specifying that this is a notation class.
 Used by @[simps].